yamcs/yamcs/docs/server-manual/links/packet-preprocessor.rst

     epoch (string)
         Specifies to which epoch the time relates to.
 Can be one of:
-         * TAI - the time is a delta from 1-Jan-1958, as recomended by CCSDS Time Code Formats.
+         * TAI - the time is a delta from 1-Jan-1958, as recommended by CCSDS Time Code Formats.
          * J2000 - the time is a delta from J2000 epoch which corresponds to 2000-01-01T11:58:55.816 UTC.
          * GPS - the time is a delta from GPS epoch which corresponds to 1980-01-6T00:00:00 UTC.
          * UNIX - the time corresponds to the time as kept by UNIX - that is a pseudo-number of seconds from 1-Jan-1970.
 We say "pseudo" because this time does not include leap seconds and therefore it is not a true delta time from the epoch (and the epoch is anyway not well defined).
-However that number can be used to calculate a UTC time (by appliying Gregorian-calendar conventions).
+However that number can be used to calculate a UTC time (by applying Gregorian-calendar conventions).
 Yamcs will convert that time to the internal time format by adding the leap seconds.
          * CUSTOM - the time corresponds to a delta or pseudo delta specified in the option ``epochUTC``.
          * NONE - the time read from the packet is not a delta from an epoch but rather the value of free running clock .
 A time correlation service can be used to translate that value to a real time.

-    epochUTC (iso8601 string)
+    epochUTC (ISO8601 string)
         If the epoch is defined as ``CUSTOM``, can be used to specify the UTC time from which the decoded time is a delta or pseudo-delta.

     timeIncludesLeapSeconds: (boolean)